privacyidea/privacyidea/doc/policies/index.rst

   The priority field of policies contains a positive number and defaults to 1.
   In case of policy conflicts, policies with a lower priority number take precedence.

   It can be used to resolve policy conflicts.
-An example is the :ref:`passthru_policy`:
+An example is the :ref:`passthru_policy` policy:
   Assume there are two passthru policies ``pol1`` and ``pol2`` that define different action values, e.g. ``pol1`` defines ``passthru=userstore`` and ``pol2`` defines ``passthru=radius1``.